Asterix and Cleopatra

-Asterix and Cleopatra (Astérix et Cléopâtre) is a French comic book story, written by René Goscinny and illustrated by Albert Uderzo.
-It is the sixth story in the Asterix comic book series, and was originally published by Dargaud as a serial for Pilote magazine in 1963, before later being released as a comic album in 1965.
+Asterix and Cleopatra (Astérix et Cléopâtre) is a French comic book written by René Goscinny and illustrated by Albert Uderzo.
+It is the sixth story in the Asterix comic book series, and was originally published by Dargaud as a serial for Pilote in 1963, before being released as a comic album in 1965.

 The story focuses on Asterix and Obelix accompanying their village's druid, Getafix, to Ancient Egypt, in order to help an architect friend of his complete a major construction project that will allow Cleopatra to win a bet against Julius Caesar.

 The comic received two film adaptations - an animated film of the same name in 1968, and a live-action film, Asterix & Obelix: Mission Cleopatra, in 2002.
-An audiobook adaptation was also published by Hodder and Stoughton.
+An audiobook adaptation was published by Hodder and Stoughton.

 Plot summary

-In Egypt, Julius Caesar belittles the Egyptians for being no longer a great civilisation compared to the Romans.
-Infuriated to hear this, Cleopatra, queen of the Hellenistic Greek Ptolemaic Kingdom, makes a wager with him that she can prove that they are still great by havinga grand palace constructed in Alexandria within three months.
-Caesar naturally accepts the wager.
-To handle the construction project, Cleopatra assigns Edifis, a man who claims to be the best architect in her kingdom, to build the palace, promising to reward him greatly with gold, but warns he will be fed to the sacred crocodiles of the Nile if he fails.
+In Egypt, Julius Caesar remarks to Cleopatra, queen of the Hellenistic Greek Ptolemaic Kingdom, how much the Egyptian civilisation has lost its grandeur when compared to that of the Romans.
+Insulted, Cleopatra makes a wager with him - she offers to build him a grand palace in Alexandria within three months; Caesar accepts, stating if she wins, he will change his opinion on her people.
+To handle the construction project, Cleopatra assigns Edifis, who claims to be the best architect in her kingdom, to build the palace; she promises to reward him greatly if he succeeds, but that his failure will see him fed to the sacred crocodiles of the Nile.
 Concerned with the task he has been given, Edifis decides to travel to Gaul, in order to request aid from his old friend Getafix, a druid who supplies his village with a magic potion that gives them superhuman strength to resist the Romans.

 Getafix agrees to help, and travels back with Edifis to Egypt, accompanied by Asterix, Obelix, and Dogmatix - Obelix's new pet dog.

-As they begin to help with construction, Edifis flatly refuses the assistance of his rival, Artifis, over their work ethics.
-Angered by this, Artifis attempts to sabotage the palace's construction, but is thwarted by the Gauls.
-Infuriated by this, he assigns a henchman, Krukhut, to have Asterix and his friends trapped within a pyramid, only to be shocked when he learns they escaped - thanks to Dogmatix.
-To be rid of them, Artifis attempts to frame them by sending a poisoned cake to Cleopatra, who promptly accuses the Gauls of trying to kill her.
-Seeking to prove their innocence, Getafix makes out the cake is safe to eat - through the use of a potion the group secretly use - while claiming her food taster, who was poisoned by the cake, is suffering indigestion from the rich food he tastes.
+As they begin to help with construction, Edifis flatly refuses the assistance of his rival Artifis, due to their work ethics.
+Angered by this, Artifis attempts to sabotage the palace's construction, before later having a henchman, Krukhut, trap Asterix and his friends in a pyramid.
+After the Gauls thwart his efforts, Artifis attempts to frame them for trying to poison Cleopatra - with a cake he prepared and sent on the pretense of being a gift from them.
+Getafix, seeking to prove their innocence, has himself and his friends eat the cake to claim it is safe - though with all of them using a potion to protect from the poison - and then making out Cleopatra's food taster, who was poisoned tasting the cake, is merely suffering from indigestion.